 Guests enjoyed catered finger foods and liquid refreshments, along with a raffle ticket for the highly sought-after prize of a signed game jersey by Golden State Warrior superstar Steph Curry.

-“It was our best event ever, which I wind up saying every year because it grows every year in enthusiasm and support from the community,” said Boxer & Gerson Partner Maria Sager.
+“It was our best event ever, which I wind up saying every year because it grows every year in enthusiasm and support from the community,” said Boxer & Gerson Partner Maria Grasso.

 Sager organized the first, low-key reception 10 years ago and has since watched it grow to become a significant civic event on the Oakland holiday calendar.
 This year, she was joined by her colleague Tiffany Speers in the considerable planning and organization such an event requires.